SummaryRead the full fact sheet

-The three types of UV radiation (based on wavelength) are UVA, UVB and UVC.
-The earth’s atmosphere absorbs nearly all of UVC radiation (the most dangerous type) before it reaches the ground.
+The 3 types of UV radiation (based on wavelength) are UVA, UVB and UVC.
+The earth's atmosphere absorbs nearly all UVC radiation (the most dangerous type) before it reaches the ground.

-UVA and UVB radiation are both involved in sunburn, but skin reacts differently to each type of radiation by:
+UVA and UVB radiation are both involved in sunburn, but skin reacts differently to each type of radiation:

-- UVB – is even more dangerous than UVA radiation, causing skin damage and skin cancer.
+- UVB – is even more dangerous than UVA radiation, causing tanning, burning, ageing, skin damage and significantly promoting the development of skin cancer.
 It affects the surface skin layer.
 The skin responds by releasing chemicals that dilate blood vessels.
 This causes fluid leakage and inflammation – better known as sunburn.

 How UV affects your skin

 Skin cells in the top layer of skin (epidermis) produce a pigment called melanin, which gives skin its natural colour.
-When skin is exposed to UV radiation, more melanin is produced, causing the skin to darken and tan.
-A tan is a sign that the skin has been damaged from UV radiation.
+When skin is exposed to UV radiation, more melanin is produced, causing the skin to tan.
+A suntan is a sign that the skin has been damaged from UV radiation.
 It is not a sign of good health.
-A tan from the sun offers very limited sunburn protection (usually the same as using SPF3 sunscreen).

 It is important to remember that tanning without burning can still cause skin damage, premature skin ageing and skin cancer.
 UV radiation can cause irreparable damage to the genes in the skin's cells.
 Each time you expose your skin to UV radiation from the sun or from a solarium, you increase your risk of developing skin cancer.